strotic/wive/README.md

-"WIVE" was created to provide a simple, easy and reliable way to install Realtk wifi drivers on your linux machine.
+"WIVE" was created to provide a simple, easy and reliable way to install Realtek wifi drivers on your linux machine.
 This tool is NBU compliant which means even a cyber dummy can run it.